 The Sisters of Saint Joseph are a congregation of religious women who work to alleviate conditions that cause poverty, suffering, and oppression in our community.
 Since 1954, the Sisters have supported BMC through staffing and volunteerism.

-The Bishop Moore High School seal is symbolic of our ideals and principles.
+The Bishop Moore Catholic seal is symbolic of our ideals and principles.
 The Latin phrase "Virtus et Scientia" is translated to mean virtue and knowledge.
 The heart represents charity while the violets represent humility.
 The triangle symbolizes the Blessed Trinity.
 The lily in the left-hand corner represents purity; the carpenter's square symbolizes Saint Joseph, the patron saint of the Sisters of Saint Joseph who teach at Bishop Moore.